Tutor & repertory books

 Different tutor books work in different ways, and will suit different personalities and different approaches.
 It can be instructive to get more than one to compare approaches.
 Click on an author’s name for pricing and purchasing details of all their books

-Two tutor books based on the traditional curriculum as collected from the last of the old harpers in the 18th century; also a detailed notation and commentary on the fingering techniques preserved in Welsh and Gaelic historical sources.
+A source book for the three beginners’ as collected from the last of the old harpers in the 18th century; also a detailed notation and commentary on the fingering techniques preserved in Welsh and Gaelic historical sources.

 Ann Heymann, ‘First Tunes’, ‘Coupled Hands’, ‘Off the Record’ and ‘Legacy’, and a secondhand copy of the rare out-of-print ‘Secrets of the Gaelic Harp’.